WARBLER GRAND TOUR

 Cerulean Warbler

-This full day will be in the spectacular Shawnee State Park, inside the Shawnee State Forest.
-It boasts a convergence of six natural ecological regions, while providing for a diverse habitat.
-In addition, it is the largest state park in Ohio.
-Short hikes are needed to find the 14 species of warblers.
-Possible species include Cerulean, Kentucky, Yellow-throated, Black-throated Green, Worm-eating, Prairie and Pine Warblers, Yellow-breasted Chat and Ovenbird.
-Finally, after lunch we will take a few hours to rest up for our evening excursion to The Edge of Appalachia Preserve.
-If we are lucky, this Nature Conservancy property should give us access to Chuck-will’s-widow, Eastern Screech-Owl, Common Nighthawk, Great Horned Owl, Barred Owl and American Woodcock.
+After another morning in this amazing habitat, we head north for Portsmouth, Ohio.
+Shawnee National Forest boasts a convergence of six natural ecological regions, while providing for a diverse habitat.
+In addition, we will also bird in Shawnee State Park, the largest state park in Ohio.
+Short hikes are needed to find the 13 species of warblers breeding in this habitat.
+Possible species include Cerulean, Kentucky, Yellow-throated, Black-throated Green, Worm-eating, Prairie and Pine Warblers, and Ovenbird.
 (B, L, D) Checklist – Shawnee State Park

 Shawnee State Forest